 AHANA A Cappella is a proud member of the Emory University multicultural community by contributing, to the university, vibrant and smooth sounds of soul and R&B.

 Founded in 1994, Aural Pleasure is Emory University's oldest co-ed a cappella group on campus.
-This is NOT your mother's "glee club"-- AP takes pride in bringing intense energy to performances and an edge to its arrangements, sound, and style.
+AP brings energy to performances and edge to arrangements, sound, and style.

 Emory's Jewish A Cappella Group.